ranyitz/rules-manager/README.md

 ## Supported IDEs

-- **Cursor**: Rules are installed as individual `.mdc` files in the Cursor rules directory (`.cursor/rules/`), mcp servers are installed to `.cursor/mcp.json`
+- **Cursor**: Rules are installed as individual `.mdc` files in the Cursor rules directory (`.cursor/rules/aicm/`), mcp servers are installed to `.cursor/mcp.json`
-- **Windsurf**: Rules are installed in the `.rules` directory which should be added to your `.gitignore` file.
-Our approach for Windsurf is to create links from the `.windsurfrules` file to the respective rules in the `.rules` directory.
+- **Windsurf**: Rules are installed in the `.aicm` directory which should be added to your `.gitignore` file.
+Our approach for Windsurf is to create links from the `.windsurfrules` file to the respective rules in the `.aicm` directory.
 There is no support for local mcp servers at the moment.

 ## Commands